Rebecca (biblical figure): Marriage and motherhood

 When the time came for Rebecca to give birth, the first child to come out emerged red and hairy all over, with his heel grasped by the hand of the second to come out.
-Onlookers named the first עשו, Esau ('Esav or 'Esaw, meaning either "rough", "sensibly felt", "handled", from עשה, asah, "do" or "make"; or "completely developed", from עשוי, assui, since Esau had as much hair as a child who was much older) The second was named יעקב, Jacob (Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one", from עקב, aqab or aqav, "seize by the heel", "circumvent", "restrain", a wordplay upon עקבה, iqqebah or iqqbah, "heel").
+Onlookers named the first עשו, Esau ('Esav or 'Esaw, meaning either "rough", "sensibly felt", "handled", from עשה, asah, "do" or "make"; or "completely developed", from עשוי, assui, since Esau had as much hair as a child who was much older).
+The second was named יעקב, Jacob (Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one", from עקב, aqab or aqav, "seize by the heel", "circumvent", "restrain", a wordplay upon עקבה, iqqebah or iqqbah, "heel").
 The Bible states that Isaac was sixty years old when the twins were born.

 The Midrash says that as boys, people did not notice much difference between them.
 When they reached the age of 13, Jacob busied himself in the house of study, while Esau busied himself with idolatry.
 The descriptions of the two young men hint at their opposing spiritual natures: "The lads grew up and Esau became one who knows hunting, a man of the field; but Jacob was a wholesome man, abiding in tents".
 The description of Esau as a "hunter" hints to his skill of trapping his father with his mouth; for example, he would ask Isaac whether tithes should be taken from salt and straw, making his father think he was scrupulous in keeping the mitzvot.
 Scripture notes that the attitudes of their parents toward the boys differed: "Isaac loved Esau because he did eat of hunting, but Rebecca loved Jacob".

 According to the Talmud, immediately after Abraham died, Jacob prepared a lentil stew as a traditional mourner's meal for his father, Isaac.
 The Hebrew Bible states that Esau, returning famished from the fields, begged Jacob to give him some of the stew.
 (Esau referred to the dish as "that red, red stuff", giving rise to his nickname, אדום (Edom, meaning "Red")).
 Jacob offered to give Esau a bowl of stew in exchange for his birthright (the right to be recognized as firstborn), and Esau agreed.
 The Talmudic dating indicates both men were 15 years old at the time.
+(Note: This is understood from the plain meaning of the verses.
+Abraham was one hundred years when Isaac was born (Genesis 46:5).
+Isaac was sixty years old when the twins were born (Genesis 25:26).
+Abraham died at the age of 175 (Genesis 25:7), making Jacob and Esau fifteen years old at the time of Abraham's death.)